 Many homeowners who want to install a heat pump wonder: At what temperature does a heat pump stop being effective (specifically in Heating mode)?

-In cooling mode, ALL heat pumps are very efficient, and work from northern Canada all the way south to Central America.
+In cooling mode, ALL heat pumps are very efficient (compared to Central AC with typical 9-13 SEER), and work from northern Canada all the way south to Central America.

 Typically, heat pumps have cooling operating temperature range of 15°F to 115°F (-10°C to 46°C).
 This means that if you live in ANY part of USA, a heat pump will provide adequate cooling.